-Schematics 1 and 2 in the Application Information section show the arrangement of surge components (D2, D3, and D4) for low surge requirements.
-Component recommendations for D2, D3 and D4 are given in table 5.
-This configuration and these components have successfully passed surge tests up to $\pm 1000 \text{ V/}500 \text{ A}$, with a 1.2/50 μs - 8/20 μs combination wave.
+The circuit shown on page 1 of this datasheet includes D3 and D4 for surge protection.
+Component recommendations for D3 and D4 are given in the bill-of-materials at the end of this datasheet.
+This configuration and these components have successfully passed surge tests up to $\pm 1000~V/500~A,$ with a 1.2/50 μs - 8/20 μs combination wave.
+Every application will have its own surge requirements and the surge solution can be changed.
+However, Allegro strongly recommends incorporating a form of surge protection to prevent any pin of the A8305 from exceeding its Absolute Maximum voltage ratings shown in this datasheet.